quantra-go-algo/quantra-go-algo.github.io/docs/courseenrollment.md

 on the `ENROLL NOW` button.
 Quantra offers both free and paid courses.

 For paid courses, you will be redirected to a secure payment gateway.
-You can see the free courses by using the filter on left hand side.
+You can see the free courses by using the filter on right hand side.
 Once you are enrolled for the course, you can click on the `START COURSE` button and you would be redirected to the first unit of the course!